atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 This value allows us to observe the 2-tailed p-value by consulting a t-distribution table.

-After determining which variables are correlated with the dependent variable, salary, we must then check for multi-collinearity.
+After determining which variables correlate with the dependent variable, salary, multi-collinearity between the dependent variables must be checked.
 Multi-collinearity occurs when two independent variables are linearly correlated.
 When this occurs, the two variables are redundant and one of them should be excluded.
 We will determine if two independent variables are correlated using the same techniques we used for the dependent-independent data pairs.

-After determining which variables are linearly correlated with the output variable, we can conduct our multi-linear regression analysis.
+After eliminating the redundant variables, we can then conduct our multi-linear regression analysis.

 ## MLR Analysis
 Since we are assuming that the dependent variable is linearly correlated with the dependent variables, the equation that describes the relationship between the salary, y, and the data features, x<sub>1</sub> to x<sub>k</sub> is: